-33.1 pywin32 (Windows only)
+34.1 pywin32 (used for interactive mode on Windows)

 Unless stated in the specific source file, this work is Copyright (c) 1996-2008, Greg Stein and Mark Hammond.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: